avneeshroks/typefaster/README.md

 6. Leave it running

 #### Client Side :
-1. Clone the repository in the local machine
+1. Clone this repository (https://github.com/avneeshroks/typefaster) in the local machine
 2. Navigate to the cloned directory
 3. Run ```npm install``` or ```yarn install```
 4. Run ```npm start``` or `yarn start`